BootstrapDash/MajesticAdmin-Free-Bootstrap-Admin-Template/README.md

     Start editing the code as per your requirement
   </li>
   <li>
     If you wish to customize the template, use the command 'npm install' to install the necessary dependencies.
-Refer [documentation](http://www.urbanui.com/majestic/template/documentation/documentation.html) for more details on customization.
+Refer <a href="http://www.urbanui.com/majestic/template/documentation/documentation.html">documentaion</a> for more details on customization.
   </li>
 </ul>